 In 2015, the first Damascus worker, previously unable to attain permanent work because of a felony background, stepped onto the path of permanent employment.
 Since that time, thousands of men and women who were previously living off taxpayer-funded assistance have found employment through Damascus.
 In 2016, Damascus became an Enterprise Partner with the Ohio Department of Rehabilitation and Corrections, later expanding to the Columbus, Ohio region, in 2018.

-The Damascus Model was built by coalescing years of best practices–both those we invented ourselves and those we witnessed in others.
+The Damascus Model was built by combining years of the best practices–both those we invented ourselves and those we witnessed in others.
 While we agree there are lots of good people doing good things in the areas of reentry and employment, we have yet to find another organization available 24/7 to hammer out the challenges, meet human needs when they arise or create solutions that positively affect both individuals and entire organizations.
-Damascus is transparent; we aren’t interested in the way it’s always been.